 Party providing indemnification assumes liability for:

-- Accidents & Negligence Only, in a Limited Form
+- Accidents & Negligence Only, in Limited Form

-Limited form hold harmless agreements hold the other party harmless to the extent that the indemnifying party is at fault.
+These agreements hold another party harmless, to the extent that the indemnifying party is at fault.
 Degree of fault is calculated as a percentage, and payouts are decided accordingly.

-When preparing hold harmless language, be sure to review and include the following:
+When preparing hold harmless language, be sure to review and include:

 How BCS Helps

-BCS provides full-service insurance document review for your insurance policies and other contracts.
-With the BCS App, you can keep track of an unlimited number of certificates of insurance, or you can opt for a complete audit from our in-house experts, to maximize your risk management efforts.
-Unlike other insurance tracking companies, not only will BCS collect and track your insurance documents, but they’ll also review and correct them.
+BCS provides full-service insurance document review for your policies and other contracts.
+With the BCS App, you can track an unlimited number of certificates of insurance.
+You can also opt for a complete audit from our in-house experts to maximize your risk management efforts.
+Unlike other insurance tracking companies, BCS will not only collect and track your insurance documents, but also review and correct them.

-However broad or limited in scope, your relationship with BCS will include a team of highly trained specialists available to you, offering swift and effective support.
+However broad or limited in scope, your relationship with BCS will give you access to a team of expert specialists, providing swift and effective support.
 Ready to get started?
 Schedule a demo today.